 There are also a number of features, which make Private Internet Access torrent-friendly:

-PIA supports industry-leading protocols like OpenVPN and L2TP/IPSec.
+- Strong protocols.
+PIA supports industry-leading protocols like WireGuard, OpenVPN, and IKEv2.

-PIA offers a choice of 128 or 256-Bit AES encryption, both of which experts consider to be very secure.
+- Excellent encryption.
+PIA offers a choice between 128 and 256-bit AES encryption, both of which experts consider to be very secure.
 You can also choose 128-Bit AES without data authentication to boost speeds or go for the “all speed no safety” option which does away with encryption altogether.

-Private Internet Access offers more than 3200 servers, so finding a fast connection shouldn’t be too hard.
-However, these servers are located in just 30 countries, which may cause some people to struggle to find an option near them.
+- Plenty of servers.
+Private Internet Access offers more than 3300 servers, so finding a fast connection shouldn’t be too hard.
+However, these servers are located in just 46 countries, which may cause some people to struggle to find an option near them.
 That also means speeds will be worse in some parts of the world (particularly in Asia).

 Have there been any customer complaints about Private Internet Access torrenting?

-Some users have reported regular disconnections and possible DNS leaks when torrenting with PIA, although others have responded that disconnects are very rare when routing connections via the PIA Socks5 proxy.
+Some users have reported regular disconnections and possible DNS leaks when torrenting with PIA, although others have responded that disconnects are very rare when routing connections via the PIA’s SOCKS5 proxy.
 So that could be a good idea for torrenters.
 And the Kill Switch function also provides a safeguard against leaks, so it’s not a fatal flaw.

 Discussions on Reddit have featured supporters and critics of PIA.
 Some users have complained about “extremely slow” speeds, while others have pointed to simple technical fixes to resolve similar issues.
 The overall picture seems to be that PIA can work well as a torrenting VPN, but that you need to get P2P client setups right.
 So let’s run through some ideas about how to create fast, reliable Private Internet Access uTorrent and qBittorrent configurations.